inspircd/docs/docs/faq.md

 You are trying to connect using TLS but your server is not configured to listen for TLS connections.

-Check that you have a TLS module loaded and that your bind tag has the name of a TLS profile in `<bind:ssl>`.
+Check that you have a TLS module loaded and that your bind tag has the name of a TLS profile in `<bind:sslprofile>`.

 If you're using v3.7.0 or newer you can also use the `inspircd-testssl` script to help diagnose this issue.